Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 How to Pick the Right Affiliate Programs to Join

 I have been running this blog for more than 5 years.
-During this time span, I have joined countless affiliate programs offered by WordPress developers and hosting providers.
+During this time span, I have joined countless affiliate programs offered by WordPress developers, hosting providers, and SaaS vendors.

 That’s why I am extremely confident to say that not all affiliate programs are worth joining — unless you want to waste your time.